HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

         private void OnDisconnected(CameraDevice cameraDevice)
         {
             // In a real application we may need to handle the user disconnecting external devices.
-            // Here we're only worring about built-in cameras }
+            // Here we're only worrying about built-in cameras }

         private void OnError(CameraDevice cameraDevice, CameraError cameraError)